 The real content of history, happily, is blind to axiomatic interpretation, even those from an astute, and acute, a critic of capitalist reproduction as Rosa Luxemburg.
-In her Accumulation of Capital, one of the great, flawed, works of materialist analysis, Rosa argues that the history of class=’StrictlyAutoTagBold’>Egypt in the second half of 19th century is the history of the interplay of large-scale capitalist enterprises, public debt, and the collapsing peasant economy.
+In her Accumulation of Capital, one of the great, flawed, works of materialist analysis, Rosa argues that the history of <strong class=’StrictlyAutoTagBold’>Egypt in the second half of 19th century is the history of the interplay of large-scale capitalist enterprises, public debt, and the collapsing peasant economy.
 The fellahin were never a peasantry as the word is usually construed, as the peasantry that existed in England in the 15th, 16th, 17th centuries.

-Rosa had missed the critical, determining factors in the development of class=’StrictlyAutoTagBold’>Egypt’s relations with the world markets:
+Rosa had missed the critical, determining factors in the development of <strong class=’StrictlyAutoTagBold’>Egypt’s relations with the world markets:

 That capitalist relations had already developed in and transformed the rural economy prior to the second half of the 19th century:

 That by 1858 private property had achieved its “ultimate” title, winning legal sanction;